akshayw1/Travel-Itinerary/README.md

 4. Start the development server:npm run dev
 5. Open your browser and visit [﻿http://localhost:3000](http://localhost:3000/)  to see the app in action.
 ## Technologies Used
-- Travel Planner AI is built using cutting-edge technologies to ensure a seamless user experience.
+- WanderAtlan is built using cutting-edge technologies to ensure a seamless user experience.
 - **Next.js 14:** Leveraging the latest advancements in Next.js for efficient web application development.
 - **Tailwind CSS with Shadcn-UI:** Utilizing Tailwind CSS with Shadcn-UI for responsive and visually stunning user interfaces.
 - **Convex Backend Platform:** Powering our backend infrastructure for robust performance and scalability.